Skip to Main Content

 Debt-to-income ratio

-Your debt-to-income (DTI) ratio is the percentage of how much you owe monthly versus your gross monthly earnings.
-To calculate your DTI, add up all of your monthly debt payments, such as student loans, auto loans, mortgage payments and credit card balances, and divide by your gross monthly income.
+Your debt-to-income (DTI) ratio is the percentage of how much you owe versus your income.
+To calculate your DTI, add your monthly debt payments — such as student loans, auto loans, mortgage payments and credit card balances — and divide them by your gross monthly income.
+You can also use a debt-to-income ratio calculator if you don’t want to do the math by hand.

 Ideally, most lenders prefer DTIs under 36 percent, but some will accept ratios as high as 50 percent.
 The lower your DTI, the more confidence a lender will have in your ability to take on more debt.